Nicolaus93/nicolaus93.github.io/_posts/2018-5-23-seventh_post.md

 title: Member how to write math?
 ---

-At least, how to do that efficiently..
+I think so, but how to efficiently display it?

   * [Rendering LaTeX using KaTeX and Jekyll](https://xuc.me/blog/katex-and-jekyll/)
   * [Pseudocode.js](http://www.tatetian.io/pseudocode.js/)